facebook/react-native-website/docs/hermes.md

 $ cd android && ./gradlew clean
 ```

 That's it!
-You should now be able to develop and deploy your app as normal:
+You should now be able to develop and deploy your app as usual:

 ```shell
 $ npx react-native run-android